JesseCash/Python-Learning/README.md

 # Python-Learning
 This repo will just be me learning python throughout lessons and mini-projects.
-Bigger projects will be in a different repo.
+Bigger projects will be in a different branch.